Modern Slavery Policy

 Introduction

-This statement sets out AT Brady Holdings Limited, company registration number 10935683, (hereinafter referred to as “Admiral Taverns”) actions to understand and to put in place steps to identify potential risks and the steps in place to ensure that there is no slavery or human trafficking in its own business and its supply chains.
+This statement sets out AT Brady Holdings Limited, company registration number 10935683, (hereinafter referred to as “Admiral Taverns”) actions to understand all potential modern slavery risks related to its business and to put in place steps that are aimed at ensuring that there is no slavery or human trafficking in its own business and its supply chains.
 Admiral Taverns is an independent tenanted and leased pub company which operates in England, Wales and Scotland only and works on a financial year from 1st June to 31st May.
-This statement relates to actions and activities during the financial year ending May 2023.
+This statement relates to actions and activities during the financial year ending May 2025.
 In July 2021, Admiral Taverns acquired the Hawthorn Leisure group and integrated the two businesses.
 The combined group operates under AT Brady Holdings Limited as the parent company.
-This statement is made pursuant to s54 of the Modern Slavery Act 2015 and applies to all subsidiary companies and group companies who are required to make a statement under this legislation, including Admiral Taverns Ltd (company registration number 05438628).
+This statement is made pursuant to s54 of the Modern Slavery Act 2015 and applies to all subsidiary companies and group companies who are required to make a statement under this legislation, including Admiral Taverns Ltd (company registration number 05438628), Admiral Taverns (Chester) Limited (company registration number 03989713), Admiral Taverns Piccadilly Limited (company registration number 07420758) and AT Brady Bidco Limited (company registration number 10935753).

-As part of the hospitality sector, Admiral Taverns recognises that we have a responsibility to lead by example in our approach to slavery and human trafficking and we are committed to preventing this in our activities, and we take our responsibility seriously.
+As part of the hospitality sector, Admiral Taverns recognises that we have a responsibility to take a robust approach to slavery and human trafficking and we continue to be committed to this and take our responsibility seriously.

 Being UK focused and community centric, Admiral Taverns considers its risk of slavery and human trafficking to be low.
 Our pubs are run independently by licensees or operators who employ their staff directly.
 Our recruitment processes ensure that appropriate checks have been undertaken to ensure prospective licensees have the right to work in the UK.
 These individuals have the support of our Business Development Managers (BDM) and our internal teams with any concerns.
 Our BDM’s have a manageable number of pubs within their geographical remit to ensure that they can remain in close contact with each one.
 If any Admiral employee or representative becomes suspicious of any illegal activity or has any concerns, they will escalate the matter.
 Many of our licensees operate as tied pubs, using our approved suppliers to order their stock.
 In addition, we offer licensees an enhanced service charge to help provide them statutory compliance testing through our suppliers.

-Admiral Taverns’ suppliers and contractors range from large drinks manufacturing companies, to professional advisers and agents and also regional and local contractors who provide services to Admiral pubs.
+Admiral Taverns’ suppliers and contractors range from large drinks manufacturing companies to professional advisers and agents and also regional and local contractors who provide services to Admiral pubs.
 Admiral conducts due diligence on new suppliers to our business.
-All of our suppliers and contractors are based in the British Isles and Admiral engages with them, on the basis that we are committed to working only with suppliers and contractors who treat their obligation to modern slavery with the utmost importance.
+The vast majority of our suppliers and contractors are based in the British Isles.
+Admiral engages with them, on the basis that we are committed to working only with those who treat their obligation to modern slavery with the utmost importance.

 Given the nature of our business and the suppliers that we deal with, we strongly believe the risk of non-compliance in our business to be low, but nevertheless, it is an issue upon which we remain vigilant.
 We believe the area of most risk in relation to modern slavery and human trafficking to be through unknown external suppliers to our pubs, for example if licensees are not tied for beer supplies or employ their own contractors for property works.
 This is due to these suppliers being unknown to us and out of our control.
-We will continue to mitigate this by raising awareness of modern slavery with our licensees and they are required to adhere to all UK regulations within their contracts with Admiral Taverns.
+We will continue to mitigate this by raising awareness of modern slavery to our licensees through our contract of terms, under which they are required to adhere to all UK regulations.

 Responsibility for our anti-slavery initiatives are as follows: